The Number Ladder: Turning Addition and Subtraction from Top to Bottom

 Posted by Erica Warren on

-I have never understood why the number-line extends horizontally from left to right.
-Young learners often confuse left from right and others have trouble remembering which way to travel when trying to solve simple addition and subtraction problems.
-However, when viewing a vertical number-line, it makes conceptual sense that going up would equate with adding, while traveling down would result in subtraction.
+I have never understood why the number line extends horizontally from left to right.
+Young learners often confuse left from right, and others have trouble remembering which way to travel when trying to solve simple addition and subtraction problems.
+However, when viewing a vertical number line, it makes conceptual sense that going up would equate with adding, while traveling down would result in subtraction.
 Furthermore, when solving multi-digit problems, we teach students to line up numbers vertically.
-Therefore wouldn't it be best to commence instruction with the number-line extending up-and-down?
+Therefore, wouldn't it be best to start instruction with the number line extending up and down?

 Turning the Number-line Into a Ladder

 To make the learning process even easier, I like to change the number line into a ladder that travels up into the sky.
-This way, when students are instructed to add, they climb up the ladder and when they subtract they descend down the ladder.
-What's more, when students eventually learn about integers, the number line can descend down "into the ground."
+This way, when students are instructed to add, they climb up the ladder, and when they subtract, they descend the ladder.
+What's more, when students eventually learn about integers, the number line can descend into the ground."

 I Also Offer Two Publications: